 There are also various technical ways to mitigate attacks like reviewing where your traffic is coming from, limiting traffic coming from Autonomous System Numbers (ASNs), blocking automated browsers that are frequently used by hackers, and tracking logins because if you have a lot of logins failures, that could be a sign of credential stuffing.

-While there is no single way to solve credential stuffing attacks, applying a layered approach to mitigate risk gives organizations the confidence that credential stuffing attack success is significantly reduced, without negatively impacting the user experience.
+While there is no single way to mitigate all credential stuffing attacks, applying a layered approach gives organizations the confidence that credential stuffing attack success is significantly reduced, without negatively impacting the user experience.

 Enzoic is an enterprise-focused cybersecurity company committed to preventing account takeover and fraud through compromised credential detection.
 Organizations can use Account Takeover Prevention to screen user and customer accounts for exposed credentials or passwords.
 Enzoic for Active Directory allows organizations to screen employee accounts for exposed or bad passwords.